tetsuo/tetsuo.github.io/articles/binproto.md

 ---
-title: Custom Binary Protocols with Multiplexing in Go
+title: Wire-safe framing for multiplexed binary streams
-cover_title: binproto
+cover_title: Wire-safe framing for multiplexed binary streams
-description: Custom Binary Protocols with Multiplexing in Go
+description: Message parsing for applications that require structured, channel-aware transmission over continuous byte input
 tags: go,net
 published: 2023-01-07T21:25:00
-updated: 2024-11-30T00:00:00
+updated: 2025-03-30T13:37:00
 ---

-> [**binproto**](https://github.com/tetsuo/binproto) provides generic support for binary communication protocols.
-Ideal for applications like game networking or file transfer, it enables low-latency data exchange.
+> [**binproto**](https://github.com/tetsuo/binproto) simplifies message parsing for applications that require structured, channel-aware transmission over continuous byte input.

 The Transmission Control Protocol (TCP) ensures reliable delivery of byte streams between devices, but interpreting this data stream (whether text or binary) and converting it into meaningful messages is left to application-level protocols.

 While Go's standard library offers a convenient framework for handling text-based protocols (like HTTP and SMTP) with [net/textproto](https://pkg.go.dev/net/textproto), there's no widely agreed-upon approach for dividing a long stream of bytes into discrete messages.

-## Length-Prefix Framing
+## Length-prefix framing

 Internally, binproto leverages a streaming state machine inspired by the [hypercore wire protocol](https://dat-ecosystem-archive.github.io/how-dat-works/#wire-protocol).
 Over the wire each message is packed in the following format: